 Lisbon - Cafes

 This is a fashionable café with good pavement tables where you can look at the people around Rossio Square.
 There has been a café here since the 18th century, but the current art deco decor dates from 1929.
-There’s also a restaurant in the cellar.
+There is also a restaurant in the cellar.

 A Brasileira is a famous and classic café in Lisbon with magnificent, dark panelled interior dating from 1905.
 They have a newspaper and tobacco kiosk, and pavement tables which are looked at just as much as they are a vantage point.

 Antiga Confeitaria De Belém

 This popular café is a favourite among many due to its history and the wide variety of pastries, cakes and fruit juices.
 The café was founded in 1922 and is located on one of the city´s busiest squares, Rossio.
 They have also an outside terrace where you can sit and enjoy the sun and your coffee.

 Cafe No Chiado

-This café is located between Teatro de S. Carlos (Opera House) and Teatro de S. Luis (city Theatre).
+This café is located between Teatro de S. Carlos (Opera House) and Teatro de S. Luis (City Theatre).
 Here you can have lunch, tea or dinner.
-The atmosphere is described as cozy and you can enjoy your food or drink in the outdoor restaurant, if the weather permits.
+The atmosphere is described as cosy and you can enjoy your food or drink in the outdoor restaurant, if the weather permits.